FarronF/limerick-council-meetings/meetings/2018/09/05-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 4th July 2018.md

 REPLY:

-Limerick City & County Council are required to provide an adequate painting--- 5
+Limerick City & County Council are required to provide an adequate painting
+---
+5

 standard at the time of letting a property.
 Tenants sign a Tenancy Agreement